KhaleelKhan/academic-kickstart/content/home/skills.md

 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "Skills"
+title = "Competencies"
 subtitle = ""

 # Showcase personal skills or business features.